 Important

 If you do not have Podman installed on your system, the use of equivalent Docker commands might be possible, however this is not recommended.
-Docker has not been tested with Project Quay 3.13, and will be deprecated in a future release.
-Podman is recommended for highly available, production quality deployments of Project Quay 3.13.
+Docker is not tested with Project Quay 3.18, and will be deprecated in a future release.
+Podman is recommended for highly available, production quality deployments of Project Quay 3.18.

 Procedure